vbonamy/openconnect-cookie-webview/README.md

 You can now use the application to authenticate to your VPN service (with MFA if needed).

+If you don't see cookies in the logs tab, there is a problem with the cookie extraction with your version of Java : this application is working with OpenJDK 17 and OpenJFX 17 **only**.

 ## Build and Run from Source

 Clone the project :